What Is The Cycle Of Socialization

 What Is the Cycle of Socialization?

-Socialization is a fundamental process through which individuals learn to figure out and contribute to society, shaping their identity, values, and behaviors.
-This cycle begins at birth and persists through every stage of life, influenced by various agents such as family, education systems, peers, and media.
+Socialization is a fundamental process through which individuals learn to deal with and contribute to society, shaping their identity, values, and behaviors.
+Also, this cycle begins at birth and persists through every stage of life, influenced by various agents such as family, education systems, peers, and media.
 The cycle of socialization refers to the continuous, lifelong journey of acquiring social roles, cultural norms, and group memberships.
-Understanding this cycle is crucial for recognizing how individuals integrate into society and how cultural and social structures are perpetuated across generations That's the whole idea..
+Understanding this cycle is crucial for recognizing how individuals integrate into society and how cultural and social structures are perpetuated across generations It's one of those things that adds up..

 Stages of the Socialization Cycle